zhukovgreen/zhukovgreen/docs/artem_cv.md

 Employment Duration 4 yrs 1 mos

-Building a software platform to support new products and the company processes.
+Building a software platform to support new products and company processes.

 **Team leadership:**